MarshalOfficial/lightweight-dynamic-concept/readme.md

 ## Menu

-A hirarchy base menu
+A hierarchic tree base menu that will shown as admin panel, which item of menu will be used for a report or an action.

-## Delete a file
+## Metadata
 You can delete the current file by clicking the **Remove** button in the file explorer.
 The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

 ## Export a file